 The cross-border merger (or CBM) directive was adopted by the Council of Ministers on 26 October 2005.
 The main objective of the directive is to make it easier to merge companies across European borders.
 It should be noted that the worker involvement provisions in the directive are weaker than those provided by the European Company (SE) legislation.

 The 13th Company Law Directive (2004/25/EC, adopted 21.04.2004) regulates bids to take over companies listed on a stock markets.
 The main goal of the directive is to encourage takeovers in Europe by creating a legal framework for takeover bids, while at the same time providing minimum standards of protection for minority shareholders, and in theory other parties, such as employees.

-Cross-border Transfer of the Registered Offices of Limited Liability Companies (proposed 14th Company Law Directive)
+Cross-border Transfer of the Registered Offices of Limited Liability Companies (proposed 14th Company Law Directive) Transfer of seat

 The goal of the proposed 14th Company Law Directive is to create a mechanism for companies to transfer their place of registration to another EU Member State.
 Until now such an action was either not possible or required the company to be liquidated in its country of origin before it could be re-founded with a registered office in the new country.
 The Directive would make it possible, for example, for a German GmbH to transfer its registered office to the UK, and at the same time transform itself into a UK Ltd. That means that after the transfer of the registered office the company is organised by UK company law and no longer by German company law.

 European Company (Societas Europaea, SE) European Company (SE)